Robert White (tenor): 1980s

-In 1980 White released a third album of Irish songs for RCA Victor, Danny Boy, and Other Irish Ballads; this time accompanied by a full orchestra.
-That same year he appeared at the Spoleto Festival USA and returned to the Mostly Mozart Festival at Lincoln Center to perform Beethoven's folksong settings with the Borodin Trio.
-In 1981 he appeared in recital with soprano Beverly Hoch and pianist Marc Neikrug at Carnegie Hall performing settings of writings by Goethe.
-That same year he appeared in the Chamber Music Society of Lincoln Center's performance of Igor Stravinsky's Renard under Michael Tilson Thomas at Avery Fisher Hall.
+In 1980, White released a third album of Irish songs for RCA Victor, Danny Boy, and Other Irish Ballads; this time accompanied by a full orchestra.
+That same year, he appeared at the Spoleto Festival USA and returned to the Mostly Mozart Festival at Lincoln Center to perform Beethoven's folksong settings with the Borodin Trio.
+In 1981, he appeared in recital with soprano Beverly Hoch and pianist Marc Neikrug at Carnegie Hall performing settings of writings by Goethe.
+That same year, he appeared in the Chamber Music Society of Lincoln Center's performance of Igor Stravinsky's Renard under Michael Tilson Thomas at Avery Fisher Hall.
 In 1982 he was the tenor soloist in Bach's B minor Mass with the New York Choral Society under Robert De Cormier at Carnegie Hall.
-In March and April 1983 he undertook a sell-out tour of 23 concerts throughout Ireland under the title of “I Hear You Calling Me – Robert White Remembers John McCormack”.
-Later that year he performed on the Christmas episode of the BBC show The Good Old Days; televised 24 December 1983.
+In March and April 1983, he undertook a sell-out tour of 23 concerts throughout Ireland under the title of “I Hear You Calling Me – Robert White Remembers John McCormack”.
+Later that year, he performed on the final episode of the BBC show The Good Old Days; televised 24 December 1983, on which programme he made many appearances over the years.

-In 1985 White performed William Schuman's Time to the Old for a concert honoring the composer's 75th birthday at Lincoln Center.
-That same year he performed three concerts in honor of tenor John McCormack with violinist Mark Peskanov at Alice Tully Hall.
+In 1985, White performed William Schuman's Time to the Old for a concert honoring the composer's 75th birthday at Lincoln Center.
+That same year, he performed three concerts in honor of tenor John McCormack with violinist Mark Peskanov at Alice Tully Hall.
 He returned to Alice Tully Hall in 1987 to perform a recital of songs by Beethoven.
-That same year he was the featured soloist in a concert of songs by Stephen Foster with The New York Pops.
+Also in 1985, he was the featured soloist in a concert of songs by Stephen Foster with The New York Pops.